artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

    :width: 80%
    :alt: A image of the link digital object edit page

-4. **To upload a digital object locally**, cick the "Choose File" button to navigate to and select a file on your computer or device.
+4. **To upload a digital object locally**, click the "Choose File" button to navigate to and select a file on your computer or device.
 Click "Open" once the item has been selected from the window that will appear.
 5. **To link to an object on the internet**, enter the URL to the external